Xinyu-Li-123/xinyu-li-123.github.io/content/posts/learning-notes/rust/cheatsheet/index.md

 To represent "any type that implements some trait",

 - for function argument, we can use `impl Trait`.

     This is called **static dispatch**.
 Rust will determine the concrete type of parameter at each function call, i.e. Rust will monomorphize each function call.

 - for function return value, we must use `Box<dyn Trait>`.

     This is called **dynamic dispatch**.
 Instead of concrete type, we return a pointer to value of that type.
 The pointer size is known at compile time, and the actual type is stored on heap.

+    Technically, we can use `impl Trait` as the returned type if there is only one returned type, for example,

+    ```rust
+    fn static_types() -> impl Any {
+        4
+    }
+    ```

+    This could be useful when we want to hide implementation details, and only add restriction on the behavior of the returned type.
+However, to have true dynamic dispatch, we must use `Box<dyn Trait>`.

 Below is an example showing how dispatch works differently for function parameter and return value.